 - 1. Definitions - a.
 "Bypass" means the intentional diversion of waste streams from any portion of a treatment facility.
 (40 C.F.R. § 122.41(m)(1)(i).) - b.
 "Severe property damage" means substantial physical damage to property, damage to the treatment facilities, which causes them to become inoperable, or substantial and permanent loss of natural resources that can reasonably be expected to occur in the absence of a bypass.
 Severe property damage does not mean economic loss caused by delays in production.
 (40 C.F.R. § 122.41(m)(1)(ii).) - 2.
 Bypass not exceeding limitations.
 The Discharger may allow any bypass to occur which does not cause exceedances of effluent limitations, but only if it is for essential maintenance to assure efficient operation.
 These bypasses are not subject to the provisions listed in Standard Provisions Permit Compliance I.G.3, I.G.4, and I.G.5 below.
 (40 C.F.R. § 122.41(m)(2).) - Prohibition of bypass.
 Bypass is prohibited, and the Los Angeles Regional Water Board may take enforcement action against a Discharger for bypass, unless (40 C.F.R. § 122.41(m)(4)(i)): - a.
-Bypass was unavoidable to prevent loss of life, personal injury, or severe property damage (40 C.F.R. § 122.41(m)(4)(i)(A)); - b.
-There were no feasible alternatives to the bypass, such as the use of auxiliary treatment facilities, retention of untreated wastes, or maintenance during normal periods of equipment downtime.
-This condition is not satisfied if adequate back-up equipment should have been installed in the exercise of reasonable engineering judgment to prevent a bypass that occurred during normal periods of equipment downtime or preventive maintenance (40 C.F.R. § 122.41(m)(4)(i)(B)); and - c.
-The Discharger submitted notice to the Los Angeles Regional Water Board as required under Standard Provisions - Permit Compliance I.G.5 below, (40 C.F.R. § 122.41(m)(4)(i)(C).) - 4.
+Bypass was unavoidable to prevent loss of life, personal injury, or severe property damage (40 C.F.R. § 122.41(m)(4)(i)(A)); - treatment facilities, retention of untreated wastes, or maintenance during normal periods of equipment downtime.
+This condition is not satisfied if adequate back-up equipment should have been installed in the exercise of reasonable engineering judgment to prevent a bypass that occurred during normal periods of equipment downtime or preventive maintenance (40 C.F.R. § 122.41(m)(4)(i)(B)); and - The Discharger submitted notice to the Los Angeles Regional Water Board as required under Standard Provisions - Permit Compliance I.G.5 below.
+(40 C.F.R. § 122.41(m)(4)(i)(C).) - 4.
 The Los Angeles Regional Water Board may approve an anticipated bypass, after considering its adverse effects, if the Los Angeles Regional Water Board determines that it will meet the three conditions listed in Standard Provisions Permit Compliance I.G.3 above.
-(40 C.F.R. § 122.41(m)(4)(ii).) - 5.
-Notice - a.
-Anticipated bypass.
-If the Discharger knows in advance of the need for a bypass, it shall submit a notice, if possible at least 10 days before the date of the bypass.
-(40 C.F.R. § 122.41(m)(3)(i).)
+(40 C.F.R. § 122.41(m)(4)(ii).)